life-itself/climate/content/home.md

 This project started out as a personal investigation into the climate crisis and what we can (and should) be doing about it.
 The aim was to document and share a path through this topic rather than to offer anything original.

-It is heavily inspired and influenced by David Mackay's [Sustainable Energy without the Hot Air][wha] which I read soon after it came out in 2008.
-This brilliant book is still a go-to despites its age.[^1]
+It is heavily inspired and influenced by David Mackay's [Sustainable Energy without the Hot Air][wha] which we read soon after it came out in 2008.
+This brilliant book is still a go-to despites its age.[^1] In particular, his factual approach and the "you only understand what you can create for yourself" mentality.
+Of course, this effort is much more modest in scope (and capacity).
+Nevertheless, we hope it proves of value.

 [wha]: /without-hot-air/

 [^1]: Mackay was unable to update his book due to his tragically early death from cancer in 2016.
 One part of the effort here could be to help update his book.

-Particular inspiration for us are his factual approach and the "you only understand what you can create for yourself" mentality.
-Of course, this effort is much more modest in scope (and capacity).
-Nevertheless, we hope it proves of value.

 ## Motivating questions